Limulo/website-restyle2016/_posts/2017-07-19-scumm-boxes-walk-matrix.md

 ![tikal boxes]({{ site.baseurl }}/assets/images/scumm/console-02.png)

 These values are quite criptical to interpret but fortunately the ScummVM wiki **[d]** comes in handy.
-From here we read that tha matrix has a line for each box, and for each one it lists a triad of values for each adjacent box to the one we are considering.
+From here we read that the matrix has a line for each box, and for each one it lists a triad of values for each adjacent box to the one we are considering.

 The first two values of the triad define a range (`start` and `end` values) of boxes which, in order to be reached, they force the actor to visit another box, which is the one represented by the third value.

-As an example lets examine the first valid row number `4` of the debugger output.
-The first triad is represented like this `[1-3=>2]` which means that if the actor current box is 4 and he is asked to go to box 1 through 3, he must first visit the send box.
+As an example lets examine row number `4`: the first triad is represented like this `[1-3=>2]` which means that if the actor current box is 4 and he is asked to go to box 1 through 3, he must first visit the second box.
 Now the second triad `[4-4=>4]` is easier to understand, if we already are on box 4 and the player click is still on this box, we should remain here!

 The same kind of thinking can be used for all the boxes in the room eventually creating something like the table below (which i think is easier to read than the debugger output!)